CalianaFortin/CalianaFortin.github.io/projects/project-2.md

 ## Future Plans:

-I plan to try and implement a nicer looking menu and more features such as withdrawal and deposits.
-I also plan to try and implement this menu in another language.
+I plan to implement a nicer looking menu and more features such as withdrawal and deposits.
 I also want to look further into adding more security features.

 Source: <a href="https://github.com/CalianaFortin/ICS-212-Project2/tree/master"><i class="large github icon"></i>ICS212Project2</a>